wsharp07/thesharpdev.com/thesharpdev.com/content/posts/2023/vanity-engineering/index.md

 In most cases, the technology team would have already considered this and either is in favor (read as "we've been saying this for a while now") or has reasons for not moving in that direction.

+These sorts of questions on their own are absolutely fine.
+The team can educate management on the why behind not using this technology.
+Vanity Engineering happens when management requires the team to move in a direction that doesn't have a practical reason.

+Management in this case was used as an example.
+However Vanity Engineering can also arise from engineers in a position of influence.

 ## Why does it happen?

-Just like we have "keeping up with the Joneses" to refer to your lifestyle choices.
+Just like we have "keeping up with the Joneses" to refer to lifestyle choices.
 Vanity Engineering often comes from a handful of things:

 1. Expecting that doing the thing that made someone else's software successful will also make your software successful.
 2. Insecurity about not looking "cool" or "trendy" when talking about your software.